BenjMichel/blog_articles/Article_3-BestOfWeb2015.md

 ## The best talk

 The best talk of the day was the **opening keynote** (*Christophe Porteneuve*).
-His narration of the history of Web from the dark ages to the Web of today enables us to understand how it evolved and how awesome the current ecosystem is : preprocessor, frameworks, transpilers, SPA, the emergence of Node.js, etc.
+His narration of the history of the Web from the dark ages to today enables us to understand how it evolved and how awesome the current ecosystem is : preprocessor, frameworks, transpilers, SPA, the emergence of Node.js, etc.
 He pointed out the problem with the current educational system regarding the